Efimster/LINQtoSPARQL/readme.txt

-﻿LINQtoSPARQL is specific LINQ to SPARQ for RDF sources quering
+LINQtoSPARQL is specific LINQ to SPARQ for RDF sources quering

 General usage: